MeMpy/oracle-parser/README.md

 This is the method that performs the file parsing and it must return a data object that can be read and processed by the constructor of the correspondent model.

-In the RmDoc module it will be a single method which glow up all together.
+In the RmDoc module it will be a single method which glue up all together.